 I am the member of staff who is least frequently in Reading, as I work remotely from Manchester and am frequently out and about elsewhere in the U.K. Sometimes it is quite a challenge to find my desk under the piles of accumulated weather instruments which have been returned from being on loan to schools when I do appear!

 One of the best things about my role is that it is constantly evolving, bringing new challenges and opportunities, sometimes with very little warning.
-In the last couple of years I have trained several hundred geography PGCE students, responded to government consultations, chased weather balloons, experimented with instruments, produced teaching resources for MetLink, our website for teachers and schools, talked to school students, written for print publications, designed experiments: the list goes on!
+In the last couple of years I have trained several hundred geography PGCE students, responded to government consultations, supported tens of thousands of people taking our online weather course, chased weather balloons, produced teaching resources for MetLink (our website for teachers and schools), worked with animators, artists and theatre producers, written for print publications, designed experiments: the list goes on!

-I’m a mother of 2 girls, and play the flute in a local community concert band (as well as at any other opportunity I can find!), occasionally drive a 1930 Austin 7 Chummy competitively and am trying to improve my open water swimming.
+I’m a mother of 2 girls, and play the flute in a local community concert band, occasionally drive a 1930 Austin 7 Chummy and row, swim, cycle and run.